tfourj/Palladium/README.md

 - Runs Python tooling inside the app

 > [!NOTE]
-> **AI-assisted development:** This app was esentially vibecoded (i needed something fast to avoid dealing with youtube bot protection when using my app [Nickel](ttps://github.com/tfourj/Nickel)).
+> **AI-assisted development:** Palladium is my third attempt at building a `yt-dlp` GUI for iOS.
+The first two (one built with Toga/BeeWare and another combining BeeWare with SwiftUI) were fully vibecoded prototypes.
+Palladium was also built heavily with AI assistance, but its code has been reviewed and refined more than previous prototypes.
+I originally needed it to avoid YouTube bot-protection issues in [Nickel](https://github.com/tfourj/Nickel).
-> While it is actively tested and continuously improved, you may encounter bugs.
+> While it is actively tested and continuously improved, you may still encounter bugs.
-> Feedback for issues is greatly appreciated.
-Please open an issue report if you find one and we’ll work to fix it.
+> Feedback is greatly appreciated.
+If you find a bug, please open an issue and we’ll work to fix it.

 ## Download